 I finally took that last step to giving up dairy.
 About a week later, my body recovered and began to digest food normally.
 I was thrilled since I had never known what it meant to digest normally.

-This blog, with its forthcoming recipes and cooking tips, is my way of giving back to the online vegan community that unknowningly supported me when I was lurking and learning.
+This blog, with its recipes and cooking tips, is my way of giving back to the online vegan community that unknowningly supported me when I was lurking and learning.

 So please try out the recipes and let me know what you think.
 I hope this makes your life a little easier too.